felixjchen/D94/README.md

 ## Project

 Using Go or Rust, create a distributed cache (k/v store or nosql) that uses error correcting codes to rebuild failed nodes.
-Clients should use a custom TCP protocol.